 If the employee either agrees to have, or independently seeks treatment, the normal sick leave arrangements will apply.
 In addition, time off with pay will be given if the employee is required to attend appointments at a clinic during working hours.

-The University guarantees that, while the employee is receiving treatment, his/her present job will be retained so long as there is a gradual return to satisfactory work performance within a reasonable time period, and provided that this does not constitute a breach of legal requirements.
+The University guarantees that, while the employee is receiving treatment, their present job will be retained so long as there is a gradual return to satisfactory work performance within a reasonable time period, and provided that this does not constitute a breach of legal requirements.

 Where retention of an employee’s job during treatment would constitute a breach of legal requirements, the University will make every effort to find suitable alternative employment.